 \section{Conclusion}

 In this work, we propose a novel gait representation called Contour-Pose and a gait recognition model, GaitContour, that leverages the advantages of Contour-Pose to achieve significant improvements in performance and efficiency.
 Contour-Pose uses a pose-guided sampling process on a silhouette, which approximates contour points from silhouette edges and sample points based on distances from pose keypoints.
 This representation efficiently preserves information from both silhouette and pose keypoints, and is temporally consistent.
-We can observe significant performance improvements when Contour-Pose is applied to various point-based recognition models.
+We can observe significant performance improvements when Contour-Pose is applied to various keypoint-based recognition models.
 We further develop GaitContour, which is tailored to analyze Contour-Pose.
 GaitContour contains two components: Local-CPT, and Gloabl-PFT.
 Local-CPT analyzes Contour-Pose at five different local regions and aggregates the outputs to a sparse global feature.
 Global-PFT then generates a subject identity embedding based on this global feature.
 Compared to a conventional Transformer, this local-to-global design significantly improves the model efficiency.
-Our experiments show that GaitContour is on par with SOTA silhouette-based methods on datasets with distractors, while maintaining efficiency in model size, template size, and FLOPs to that of point-based methods, thereby making gait recognition much more practical for real applications.
+Our experiments show that GaitContour is on par with SOTA image-based methods on a practical dataset, while maintaining efficiency in model size, template size, and FLOPs to that of keypoint-based methods, thereby making gait recognition much more practical for real applications.